 Judging by the number of performances on YouTube, “Twilight Music” is well-established in the repertoire.
 There are doubtless many contributing factors.
 The sections are distinctive enough that listeners can distinguish them even on first hearing.
 Harbison allows each player turns in the spotlight while resting the others, which has the added benefit of keeping the timbres fresh to the ear.
 Finally, the piece offers players a meaty challenge without requiring extreme endurance: the kind of challenge players relish rather than dread.

 The horn part covers a fairly wide range, from written B2 to C#6.
 (The high C# occurs only once at the top of a rip.)
 Harbison avoids a common trap of contemporary composers by not overusing the high register.
 When the high notes do come they have impact.
 Several of the high passages are muted or stopped, which also helps mitigate both player- and listener-fatigue from strident high notes.
 Many passages feature lyric playing in the mid-low register.
 The second section of the piece contains scurrying arpeggiation of dominant 7 chords played against piano punches.
 Players might find it easier to play them “hand-horn style” by using an appropriate valve-combination and lipping through the arpeggios.

 Ultimately, a key reason the piece is often performed could be that the horn part is so grateful to the instrument.
 One suspects that performances of any horn trio, including Brahms’s archetype, are most often instigated by the horn player.
 If a trio-piece cannot attract horn players to champion it and organize performances, it may well be doomed.

 The linked recording is a live performance by top San Francisco players.
 Bob Ward is the horn player.
-The sheet music is Buy Valium 10 Mg Online at reasonable prices from the normal retail outlets.
+The sheet music is readily available at reasonable prices from the normal retail outlets.